TheStarryByte/hello-world/README.md

 im still learning french i found this new sonf and its beatiful im also watching sat vid and theyre so far easy im almost done with data sceicse video

+i finised te data couse and now im practicing more python and laeraning ml more and studying sat math , french and math